Asset Classes in ABF

 Equipment

-Equipment financing ranges from standard machinery to highly specialized assets.
+Equipment financing ranges from standard machinery to highly specialised assets.
 Value depends heavily on secondary market depth and maintenance history.

 Equipment Valuation Hierarchy